Intersmash/intersmash/README.md

 # Intersmash - Run your cloud-native tests with Java!

-Intersmash is a Java library that will make it easy to provision and execute (complex) test scenarios on OpenShift.
+Welcome to Intersmash, a Java library that will make it easy to provision and execute (complex) test scenarios on OpenShift.

-Either you work as an enterprise application developer, runtime components engineer, quality engineer or DevOps, Intersmash helps Java developers to prototype and test complex interoperability scenarios on cloud-native environments and platforms, most notably on OpenShift (and on Kubernetes as well, shortly :) ).
+Either you work as an enterprise application developer, runtime components engineer, quality engineer or DevOps, Intersmash will help you to prototype and test complex interoperability scenarios on cloud-native environments and platforms, most notably on OpenShift (and on Kubernetes as well, soon :) ).

 Through a convenient set of annotations and APIs, Intersmash provides the developer with tools to describe and deploy services, and to manage their life-cycle orchestration directly, from the test class.

 ## Usage

-Add dependencies to your project configuration, e.g.: Maven:
+Add dependencies to your project configuration, e.g.:

 ```xml
 <dependencies>